Newsletter 96 – includes wellbeing tips & resources for both in & out of the workplace

-NEW COURSE – Managing Sexual Harassment at Work
+NEW COURSE – Tackling Sexual Harassment at Work

 We have recently introduced a one-day course, suitable for everyone in the workplace, to create awareness of inappropriate behaviours; their impact on the individual, team and organisation; and to help participants become equipped in challenging such behaviours.
 A manager’s version of this course is also available.